CAN LYME GO AWAY ON ITS OWN

 If my symptoms improved, am I cured?

 Not necessarily.
-Early symptom improvement does not reliably indicate infection clearance.
+Early symptom improvement does not confirm that the infection has been cleared.

 Reviewed and authored by Dr. Daniel Cameron, MD, MPH